osrf/gazebo_tutorials/actor/tutorial.md

 This tutorial explains how to use Gazebo's "actors" to create scripted animations.

-Animations are useful if you want to have entities moving around in simulation following scripted motions without being affected by the physics engine.
+Animations are useful if you want to have entities following predefined paths in simulation without being affected by the physics engine.
 This means they won't fall due to gravity or collide with other objects, for example.
 They will, however, have a 3D visualization which can be seen by RGB cameras and 3D meshes which can be detected by GPU based depth sensors.

 > **Tip**: Physics-engine-based sensors would require collsion information, read more about sensors [here](is there any material on this?).